 A Department of the Army permit for the proposed project, if issued, would authorize the proposed commercial shellfish activities at this site over a 10-year period.

-The substrate at this location consists of sand and mud.
-There are patches of native and invasive eelgrass within the project area.
+Sand/Mud substrate.
+Scattered patches of both native and invasive eelgrass.

 MITIGATION: The applicant did not propose mitigation for unavoidable impacts to the aquatic environment.
-The Corps will determine the type and amount of compensatory mitigation necessary to offset environmental losses from the proposed project.